Co-Founder and Director

 “I was very shy and quit 5 times.
 If I can do it, so can you!”

-Juan Hernandez, known by the dance community as Juan-2-3, has 20+ years experience in the world of Salsa dancing, and 12+ years training Salsa dancers.
+Juan Hernandez, known by the Salsa dance community as “Juan-2-3,” has over 20 years experience in the world of Salsa dancing, and has been training Salsa dancers for over a decade.
 Juan is considered one of San Diego’s top Salsa dance instructors due to his systematized lesson plans, attention to detail, patience, and ability to make anyone laugh and enjoy the learning process.
 He has taught and performed across the United States and internationally in Mexico, Colombia, Cyprus, Thailand, Japan, and Vietnam.

 During his 10 years as co-director of the world-renowned dance company, Majesty in Motion, Juan acquired dance technique and experience coaching students, choreographing dance routines, and performing with a professional team on the international stage.
 After injuries prevented him from continuing with the dance company, Juan dedicated all of his time to the craft of teaching and providing the path for students to achieve their dance dreams.